 Antidepressants are amongst the most common medications given to individuals with depression.
 It helps regulate the level of neurotransmitters in the brain.
 They can be taken for a few months, depending on the severity and your doctor’s recommendations.

-Everyone may react differently to antidepressants so it’s important to keep track of any side effects you may experience and consult with your doctor or psychiatrist.
+Everyone reacts differently to antidepressants so it’s important to keep track of any side effects you may experience and consult with your doctor or psychiatrist.

 There are also several classes of antidepressants that can create a different impact on the brain.
 Two common types are selective serotonin reuptake inhibitors (SSRI) and selective norepinephrine reuptake inhibitors (SNRI).

 SSRIs are one of the safest and most effective medications for TBI survivors.
 These tend to have minimal side effects and may even help improve cognitive function.
 For example, two popular antidepressants prescribed to treat depression are Fluoxetine hydrochloride (Prozac) and Sertraline (Zoloft).
-Fluvoxamine (Luvox) can also help treat depression as well as OCD, another potential secondary effect from brain injury.
+Fluvoxamine (Luvox) can also help treat depression as well as obsessive compulsive disorder, another potential secondary effect from brain injury.

 Certain classes of antidepressants such as monoamine oxidase inhibitors (MAOI) should be avoided when possible because they can cause sedation and worsen cognitive function.